danomatika/ofxAppUtils/README.markdown

 ofxAppUtils is a set of utilities for OpenFrameworks application development including:

-* ofxApp: an ofBaseApp extension with built in screen scaling, projection mapping transforms, quad warping, and an optional ofxControlPanel
+* ofxApp: an ofBaseApp/ofxiPhoneApp extension with built in screen scaling, projection mapping transforms, quad warping, and an optional ofxControlPanel
-* ofxScene: a mini ofBaseApp for writing stand alone scenes
+* ofxScene: a mini ofBaseApp/ofxiPhoneApp for writing stand alone scenes
 * ofxSceneManager: handles a list of scenes using a std::map
 * ofxTransformer: open gl transformer for origin translation, screen scaling, mirroring, and quad warping
 * ofxQuadWarper: an open gl matrix quad warper (useful for oblique projection mapping)